 An author defines execution aliases as application resources.
 An execution alias associates a name with a shell command to be executed.
 If execution links have been used in the help volume, check with the author to identify the resources that need to be added.
-For more information, refer to "Execution Aliases".
+For more information, refer to "Execution Aliases" on page 74.